Hiking with Children: A Comprehensive Guide to Happy Family Outings

 Choosing a Trail

-When selecting a hike, our recommendation is that you consider these two things first and foremost;
+When selecting a hike, we recommend that you first and foremost consider these two things;

-- How engaging it’ll be for your little ones.
+- How engaging the hike will be for your little ‘uns

-When starting your little ones out, pick something easy with little, if any, incline.
+When starting your kiddos out, pick something easy with little, if any, incline.
 Essentially, nothing too long or strenuous for little legs.
-Hikes close to home with properly paved paths are a good starting point.
+Hikes in places close to home with properly paved paths are a good starting point.

 Once your kids become more accustomed and capable, you can begin to venture further from home, or up the difficulty a little bit (but remember to go slow).

-Hiking for kids is all about the experience, so choose a trail that has some impressive features along the way like a waterfall, lake or kids play park that will keep them occupied.
+Hiking for kids is all about the experience, so choose a trail that has some impressive features along the way such as a waterfall, lake, or kids play park to keep them occupied.
 It’s also a good idea to have an ultimate destination in mind that will give them some motivation to keep their little legs moving (although it may not necessarily reduce the occurrences of “are we there yet?”).

 Finally, when it comes to planning, get your child involved and let them help plan your trip.
-Involving them in the decision making will make them more engaged and invested in the hike.
-Plus, am sure you can remember as well as I do those proud moments helping mom or dad to decide.
+Involving them in the decision-making will make them more engaged and invested in the hike.
+Hopefully, you can remember just as well as I do those proud moments of being able to help mom or dad in their decision-making.

 Plan Ahead & Be Prepared for Anything

-Proper clothing for protection from elements is one part of the equation, protection for you kids feet is another.
-Depending on the terrain you will be walking on ensuring your children have adequate hiking shoes – if the path is paved, short and flat then let them wear what is comfortable be it sandals or wellington boots, for more “rugged” terrain you may want to invest in some hiking boots for kids.
+Proper clothing for protection from the elements is one part of the equation, protection for your kid’s feet is another.
+Depending on the terrain you will be walking on, ensure your children have adequate hiking shoes – if the path is paved, short, and flat then let them wear what is comfortable be it sandals or rubber boots, for more “rugged” terrain you may want to invest in some hiking boots for kids.

 What to Pack

-- The ten essentials, I would argue if you are walking around a city trail you can probably forgo the emergency shelter.
+- The ten essentials, I would argue if you are wandering around a city trail you can probably forgo the emergency shelter

 - An extra set of clothes for each child.
-Children have been known to fall into mud, puddles, streams, etc. spontaneously that had nothing to do with their grinning sibling standing over them.
-Rather than continuing the family hike in wet socks or pants get them into something dry.
-Also, if the weather takes a turn for the worse, layering clothes should help keep the little ones warm.
+Children have been known to spontaneously fall into mud, puddles, streams, etc. which had nothing to do with their grinning sibling standing over them.
+Rather than continuing the family hike in wet socks or pants, you can get them into something dry.
+Also, if the weather takes a turn for the worse, layering clothes should help keep little ones warm

-- Safety whistles for the kids (just make sure and teach them when and how to use them).
+- A safety whistle for the kids (just make sure and teach them when and how to use them)

 Good to Have

-- Wet wipes are a godsend for parents in any situation, out on the trail is no different.
-They are great for calls of nature, mud removal and for cleaning up after meal times.
+- Wet wipes are a godsend in any situation, out on the trail is no different.
+They are great for calls of nature, mud removal, and for cleaning up after meal times

-- Binoculars, magnifying glasses and kids outdoors or field books.
-Set off their inner botanist or zoologist by allowing them to examine and understand nature.
+- Binoculars, a magnifying glass, and kids’ outdoor or field guides.
+Set off their inner botanist or zoologist by allowing them to examine and understand nature

 - A camera to capture those special moments with a photo or two

 So you have everything in hand, and you are on your way for your first hike.
 At this point, you need to get into the “hiking with kids” mindset.
 Three key things should help;

-- Let your goals be fluid, adjust to the situation and let your children enjoyment and comfort be the ultimate decider.
+- Let your goals be fluid, adjust to the situation and let your kids’ enjoyment and comfort be the ultimate decider

-- Pack patience, be prepared to answer a lot of questions or sit and wait for that woodpecker to return to his nest.
-Remember these may be your children’s first experiences of these things.
+- Pack patience, be prepared to answer a lot of questions, or sit and wait for that woodpecker to return to his nest.
+Remember these may be your kids’ first experiences of these things

 What Makes a Hike Magical for Kids?